vanbrabantf/vanbrabantf.github.io/_posts/2017-05-31-generics-in-php.md

 layout: post
 title:  "What the hell are Generics and would I want them in PHP?"
 date: 2017-05-31
 excerpt: "So everyone is talking about this hip “new” kid on the block for PHP: Generics.
-The rfc is on the table and a lot of people are getting all excited about it, but you don’t fully see the excitement?
+The RFC is on the table and a lot of people are getting all excited about it, but you don’t fully see the excitement?
 Let’s explore what it’s all about!"
 featured: "/assets/posts/2017-05-31-generics-in-php/header.png"
 tump: "/assets/posts/2017-05-31-generics-in-php/tump.png"
 ---

 So everyone is talking about this hip “new” kid on the block for PHP: Generics.
-The rfc is on the table and a lot of people are getting all excited about it, but you don’t fully see the excitement?
+The RFC is on the table and a lot of people are getting all excited about it, but you don’t fully see the excitement?
 Let’s explore what it’s all about!

 ## What is the use case of a Generic?

 Generics is not something new.
 Statically typed languages like [Java](https://docs.oracle.com/javase/tutorial/java/generics/types.html) and [C#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/) have had them for ages.
 There are even some dynamically typed languages like [Dart](http://news.dartlang.org/2016/12/dart-121-generic-method-syntax.html) that implement them in their core.
 And even languages that don’t support Generics like for example Javascript can still support them with a 3rd party implementation, in the case of Javascript this would be [Typescript](https://www.typescriptlang.org/docs/handbook/generics.html).

 The basic idea is that you can reuse a class that is statically typed with different typed parameters.
-Ok, I understand that this might sound very confusing.
+OK, I understand that this might sound very confusing.
 So let's check out an example:

 ```php
 <?php